rmyorston/busybox-w32/README.md

 On either Linux or Windows the commands `make mingw64_defconfig` or `make mingw32_defconfig` will pick up the default configuration.
 You can then customize your build with `make menuconfig` or by editing `.config`, if you know what you're doing.

 Then just `make`.

+See the [Building busybox-w32](https://frippery.org/busybox/build.html) web page for additional information.

 ### Hints